 It is important to note that different cooking methods and temperatures can also affect the extent of protein denaturation in crab meat, resulting in variations in color, texture, and taste.
 Therefore, the cooking process plays a crucial role in determining the final characteristics of the cooked crab.

-See also How to cook a turkey breast in a roaster pan
+See also How long to cook tombstone pizza

 In conclusion, protein denaturation is the key process that causes crab to turn red when cooked.
 The change in color is a result of the denaturation of proteins, which release pigments responsible for the red hue.
 This denaturation also leads to changes in texture, flavor, and aroma, ultimately creating the delicious and visually appealing cooked crab.